The Outsider and Others: Genesis

 In late 1937, the death of Howard Phillips Lovecraft prompted his two friends, August Derleth and Donald Wandrei, to gather a collection of Lovecraft's best weird fiction from the pulp magazines into a memorial volume.
-After several attempts to place the omnibus volume with major hardcover publishers without any success, the two men realised that no publisher would be willing to take a chance with the collection.
+After some attempts to place the omnibus volume with major hardcover publishers without any success, the two men realized that no publisher would be willing to take a chance with the collection.
 Derleth and Wandrei decided to form their own company, Arkham House (its name based on a town featured in many of Lovecraft's stories) with the expressed purpose of publishing all of Lovecraft's writings in hardcover.
 The omnibus volume was scheduled as the first offering from Arkham House, with a price of $5.00, while advance orders were accepted at $3.50 each.
 Even at that bargain price, only 150 orders were received for The Outsider and Others before its appearance in 1939.

 The Outsider was printed by the George Banta Co. of Wisconsin, in an edition of 1268 copies.
 The book was over 550 pages long, with small print, and featured a jacket by noted fantasy artist Virgil Finlay.
 The omnibus sold slowly but steadily.